neiios/dam-project-client/README.md

 ### Conferences

-1. [ ] Contact/ Request info about article
+1. [ ] Contact/ Request info about conference
 2. [ ] Q&A for articles

 ### Profile